Tool Integration Architecture¶

 ├── gmail.py ← Gmail (read + draft; send behind feature flag)

-├── twilio_sms.py ← SMS and voice (outbound only)
+├── twilio_sms.py ← Outbound SMS (rate-limited, blackout hours)

 Each module: centralized auth, audit logging to logging DB, rate limiting, access control per agent via task type config.